-- physical and occupational therapy must be expected to significantly improve, develop or restore physical functions lost or impaired as a result of an acute illness, injury or surgical procedure, - speech therapy is expected to restore speech that was lost or impaired due to an injury, illness or congenital defect, and - cognitive therapy is covered when needed as a result of neurological impairment due to trauma, stroke or encephalopathy, and when the therapy is part of a treatment plan intended to restore previous cognitive function. - Smoking and Tobacco Cessation Services counseling visits (limited to eight visits per calendar year), smoking cessation treatment and smoking cessation classes. - Spinal Manipulation Treatment covered visits are limited to 20 each calendar year.
+- physical and occupational therapy must be expected to significantly improve, develop or restore physical functions lost or impaired as a result of an acute illness, injury or surgical procedure, - speech therapy is expected to restore speech that was lost or impaired due to an injury, illness or congenital defect, and - cognitive therapy is covered when needed as a result of neurological impairment due to trauma, stroke or encephalopathy, and when the therapy is part of a treatment plan intended to restore previous cognitive function. - Smoking and Tobacco Cessation Services tobacco cessation counseling and covered prescription and over-the-counter medications for tobacco cessation. - Spinal Manipulation Treatment covered visits are limited to 20 each calendar year.
 Manipulative and other physical treatment of any condition caused by or related to biomechanical or nerve condition disorders of the spine are covered on an outpatient basis. - Sterilization Procedures voluntary sterilization procedures for both male and female patients are covered regardless of medical necessity.
 Reversal of voluntary sterilization procedures is not covered. - Surgery if you use out-of-network providers, certain medical expenses must be precertified.
 For more information, see Precertification on page B-6.
 Inpatient hospital days in connection with a surgical procedure must be precertified.